 Upon the roof, he closed his eyes and began dispersing mana throughout the building.

 Lord Vatenger awoke to a very strange sensation: indescribable fear, as if every fiber in his body was telling him to run away.
 To seek protection.

 His sleep was dreamless, yet it felt like he had just woken up from a nightmare.

 As his eyes adjusted to the darkness, he quickly noticed that the hearth and all the lights in the room had gone out.
-A cold draft swept through the chamber, and his sleeping wife shivered beside him.
+A cold draft swept through the chamber and he could feel his sleeping wife slightly shivering beside him.
 His eyes quickly locked onto the open window at the foot of their bed.
 He was sure he had closed it before retiring for the night.

 Covering his wife with a second blanket, he got up to go close the window.